 - Whole grain pancakes or waffles

-Just like breakfast, lunch and dinner don’t have to be complicated to be appealing to your toddler while still wholesome and nutritious.
-Try mix and matching some of these ingredients for well-rounded healthy meals for toddlers that will keep them fueled through the afternoon:
+Just like breakfast, lunch doesn’t have to be complicated to be appealing to your toddler while still providing wholesome nutrition.
+Try mixing and matching some of these ingredients for well-rounded healthy meals for toddlers that will keep them fueled through the afternoon:

 - Whole wheat pasta.
 For toddler lunch ideas, pasta is almost always a hit—easy to eat and even easier to prepare.
 Look for 100% whole wheat pasta in a shape your child will like, then get creative with adding in a variety of protein and vegetables.
 For a healthy premade meal, our Bolognese with Penne includes organic carrots stewed with tomatoes, ground beef and pork.

 - Veggie-loaded meatballs.
 Mix ground beef, turkey, chicken or legumes such as lentils with minced carrots, zucchini or bell peppers for a nutritional boost to kid-friendly meatballs.